Ask Jay - JTI InfoSec Chatbot

 Employees often find it difficult to remember the learnings of an InfoSec workshop.

-• "it's outdated already"
+• "it's already outdated "

 Cybersecurity information needs to be constantly updated to stay relevant.
 How to constantly stay up to date in terms of content?
 How to train employees to adopt safe InfoSec habits?